$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Limitations and prospects for the PIC method

 The preceding discussion indicates a connection between the accumulation of numerical artifacts and the failure of numerical methods to comply with conservation laws.
-Unsurprisingly, a discretization of a continuous theory with a set of symmetries and associated conservation laws, does not automatically inherent these symmetries.
-However, in the past decade a new research area for the design of PIC codes which inherently respect conservation laws has emerged.
-So called structure-preserving codes \cite{xiao_structure-preserving_2018} uses geometric integrators to achieved exact charge conservation by building algorithms based on principles of gauge invariance \cite{squire_geometric_2012,kraus_gempic_2017}.
+In the past decade a new research area for the design of PIC codes which inherently respect conservation laws has emerged.
+So called structure-preserving codes \cite{xiao_structure-preserving_2018} uses geometric integrators to achieve exact charge conservation by building algorithms based on principles of gauge invariance \cite{squire_geometric_2012,kraus_gempic_2017}.
 Similar techniques can also provide energy conservation \cite{kormann_energy-conserving_2021}.
 We consider this line of research a good prospect for further development of the PIC algorithm.

 To summarize, a diverse range of PIC implementations is currently available.
 To further advance the field, it is necessary to develop a unified platform where different code variations can be tested, compared and studied to reveal their preferable domains of use.
-The objective of $\pi$-PIC is to support a wide range of diverse solvers, while ensuring they remain compatible with extensions that enable additional functionalities, such as ionization injection, radiation reaction and strong-field QED \cite{gonoskov.pre.2015, volokitin.jcs.2023}, as well as ensemble downsampling \cite{gonoskov.cpc.2022, muraviev.cpc.2021}.
+The objective of $\pi$-PIC is to support a wide range of diverse solvers, while ensuring they remain compatible with extensions that enable additional functionalities, such as ionization injection, radiation reaction and strong-field QED \cite{gonoskov.pre.2015, volokitin.jcs.2023} and ensemble downsampling \cite{gonoskov.cpc.2022, muraviev.cpc.2021}.